samwilliamsprojects/StreamlinedPokerSolver/README.md

 ./run_solver.sh

-My scripts only work for the flop right now, but will extend to the turn and the river in the future.
+My scripts only work for one street right now, but will extend to an entire hand in the future.

 # Python solver modules
 The python modules work with the solver to ouput the decisions you should make (for only one street at the time of writing).